Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Is resale liquidity strong enough in Wellington as of 2026?

-As of January 2026, resale liquidity in Wellington is adequate for standard, low-risk properties, but weaker for complex stock like apartments with seismic uncertainty, high body corporate fees, or insurance challenges.
+As of early 2026, resale liquidity in Wellington is adequate for straightforward, well-maintained homes in popular suburbs, but it weakens noticeably for properties with complications like seismic uncertainty, high body corporate fees, or difficult access, which is a very Wellington-specific issue.

 Is selling time getting longer in Wellington as of 2026?